marcransome/Yakr/README.md

 	$ yakr -l 2600

-For Yakr to operate as a client specify both a remote host and port number using the `-c HOST` and `-p NUM` arguments.
+For Yakr to operate as a client and connect to a remote Yakr instance you'll need to specify both a host and port number using the `-c HOST` and `-p NUM` arguments.
 For example:

 	$ yakr -c remote.server.com -p 2600